allthingslinux/tux/docs/content/developer/concepts/core/permission-system.md

 ### Command Permissions

 Each command can require a specific permission rank.
 Commands without a configured permission requirement are denied by default for security.
-Guilds configure command permissions using `/config commands assign` commands.
+Guilds configure command permissions using the unified configuration dashboard (`/config overview` → Command Permissions).

 ### Permission Checking